kksuresh25/Cancer-AI/README.md

 ## Set-up
 Before getting started, please check the `requirements.txt` to ensure that the correct version of Python packages are installed on your local machine.

+There are four folders in the directory:

+1. SVM
+2. Logistic Regression
+3. Neural Network
+4. Random Forest

+Each folder contains the code for the implementation of the

 ## How to use